ianj-als/pypeline/README.md

 #### Constructing a Batch Subprocess Pipeline Component

     helpers.cons_batch_subprocess_component(process_pipe,
-                                            input_feed_function,
+                                            input_generator_function,
                                             output_function,
                                             state_mutator = None)

 Construct a pipeline component whose computation requires many values to be sent to the sub-process.
-An input feed function is required that shall provide the values for the computation.
+An input generator function is required that shall provide the values for the computation.
 This function shall be a generator that takes two arguments: the value, and the state.
 This function shall yield objects, that once "stringyfied", shall be sent, as one line, to the `stdin` of the sub-process.
-The `stdout` is ignored.
+The `stdout` of the sub-process is ignored.

 The output function generates the value that shall be passed to the subsequent pipeline component.
+This function shall take two arguments: the input value to the components, and the state object.

     input_feed_function :: a -> s -> b
-    output_function :: s -> c
+    output_function :: a -> s -> c

 The state mutator function shall take one argument, the state object, and return a mutated state of object if desired.
 If no state mutator function is specified the stat flows through the component unchanged.